-As early as 1951, the topic of carrying infants in traditional carriers was eeking its way into American popular culture– though the prevailing attitude was that it was as ridiculous as breastfeeding and allowing a woman to be conscious during childbirth.
-In the film, Father’s Little Dividend, starring Spencer Tracy (Stanley Banks) and Elizabeth Taylor (Ellie) as his newly-wed and pregnant daughter.
-In the following scene, after an argument between parents and her in-laws about how Ellie should behave during pregnancy and give birth, Stanley comforts his daughter only to have her shock him with wild ideas about infant care she learned from her young obstetrician.
-Notice that the only examples Ellie has regarding using infant carriers are “primitive women”– the women her doctor observed in the South Pacific during the war.
+As early as 1951, the topic of carrying infants in traditional carriers was eeking its way into American popular culture, though the prevailing attitude was that it was as ridiculous as breastfeeding and allowing a woman to be conscious during childbirth.
+In the film, Father’s Little Dividend, starring Spencer Tracy (Stanley Banks) and Elizabeth Taylor (Kay for Katherine) as his newly-wed and pregnant daughter.
+In the following scene, after an argument between her parents and her in-laws about how Kay should behave during pregnancy and give birth, Stanley comforts his daughter only to have her shock him with wild ideas about infant care she learned from her young obstetrician.
+Notice that the only examples Kay has regarding using infant carriers are “primitive women”– the women her doctor observed in the South Pacific during the war.

 The playwright Lorraine Hansberry wrote Raisin in the Sun in 1959.
 During a scene in which Ruth believes herself to be pregnant but not in a financial position to care for a new child and still afford to move, she shouts in desperation, “I’ll strap my baby on my back if I have to and scrub all the floors in America and wash all the sheets in America if I have to—but we got to MOVE!”.
 In this instance, infant carriers are both a sign and an act of desperation for those who have no other options.
 Again there is the stigma of poverty that had accompanied the use of infant carriers in the west for centuries, people with wealth could afford to be at leisure and/or pay someone (or something) else to hold an infant.